Transforming customer service at Intuit and Influx

 At Intuit QuickBooks, creators of the popular accounting software, onboarding new agents quickly becomes a significant challenge around the same time each year.

-‘With a seasonal business around tax, we need to scale up and scale down our contact centres with the volume that comes in,’ says Gabrielle Dracopoulos, Head of Customer Success and Experience at Intuit.
-‘We’re constantly getting new experts in and out all the time.
-And we don’t have several weeks available to us to get them to where they need to be, to be as effective as possible.’
+“With a seasonal business around tax, we need to scale up and scale down our contact centers with the volume that comes in,” says Gabrielle Dracopoulos, head of customer success and experience at Intuit.
+“We’re constantly getting new experts in and out all the time.
+And we don’t have several weeks available to us to get them to where they need to be, to be as effective as possible.”

 To automate the work of onboarding, the company built a custom app within Slack that gives new agents easy access to self-learning modules, so they can get up to speed quickly.

 While the onboarding phase is important, agents also benefit from ongoing mentoring as they settle into their roles.
-With Slack, managers can create targeted learning paths for agents, customised to meet their unique needs.
-And in Slack channels – digital spaces for collaborating – agents and managers can break down silos with a dedicated forum for supportive, productive one-to-one conversations.
+With Slack, managers can create targeted learning paths for agents, customized to meet their unique needs.
+And in Slack channels—digital spaces for collaborating—agents and managers can break down silos with a dedicated forum for supportive, productive one-on-one conversations.

 For example, managers and agents can bring relevant information about a case or customer into a channel or direct message, where they can discuss the issue together and align on a path to resolution.
 Service teams can also funnel tickets with keywords or activities into a Slack channel for direct attention and immediate action.
 Managers can also use a dedicated channel to provide feedback on tickets for an agent who might be struggling in a particular area.